SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 In Australia, ABARE data…show that ethanol production as a biofuel for transport rose from 42 million litres to 209 million litres (almost 4-fold) [actually it's 5-fold - another tough calculation!] from 2005 to 2009.
 [Then footnoted] If 100% raw sugar were used for this purpose and the fermentation process were 100% efficient (it isn’t), it would require ~14kg per capita per year, ie a significant proportion of the ‘available’ sugar.
 Although there are no firm figures for how much raw sugar is presently being used for ethanol production, supplies of C-molasses alone are not adequate, and the absolute amounts are likely to be increasing.
 (My bolding; p.2 of authors’ “RESPONSE TO RORY ROBERTSON”, at #2).

+The authors’ false made-up story put the figure at up to “~14kg”.
 Awkwardly, the correct figure is zero; sugar was not used in Australian ethanol production at all (Slides 38-48 in #18).
-Yes, the precision of the authors’ false made-up story is impressive: up to “~14kg”.
-Are serious scientists encouraged to make up new false claims to defend old false claims?
+Are serious scientists allowed to make up new false claims to defend old false claims?

 In my opinion, Pascoe’s report provides unmistakable confirmation that Dr Barclay and Professor Brand-Miller – on the topic of Australian sugar consumption – did not know what they are talking about, or worse.
 On top of negligently ignoring key facts that invalidate their “sugar is not a problem” story (like Figures 1-4), they grasped at straws and made up stuff when challenged to justify their “findings”.

-Notably, that figure of up to “~14kg” worth of the available sugar was just sufficient – if not completely false! – to “kill” the uptrend in Figure 1.
-It’s unsettling that the authors made such a reckless attempt – under scrutiny – to rescue their faulty paper (Slides 38 and 39 in #18).
+Notably, that figure of up to “~14kg” worth of the available sugar was just sufficient – if the true figure were not zero! – to “kill” the uptrend in Figure 1.
+It’s unsettling that the authors – under scrutiny - were so keen to find something – anything – to rescue their faulty paper (Slides 38 and 39 in #18).

-Readers, only after that extraordinarily ham-fisted attempt to twist non-existent facts to advantage did I decide it was reasonable to refer to the negligent Australian Paradox paper as the University of Sydney’s “shonky sugar study”.
+Readers, only after that extraordinarily ham-fisted attempt to twist non-existent facts to advantage did I decide it was reasonable to refer to the negligent Australian Paradox paper as the “shonky sugar study”.
 Was that unreasonable?

 5. IGNORING KEY FACTS TO EMBRACE DATA DISCONTINUED AS UNRELIABLE, THEN FALSIFIED